This week’s affixes are Fortified

 .
 He’s also an Officer in the guild Poetry Club

 .
-He loves playing Prot Paladin, Elemental Shaman, and all three Rogue specs, and creates guides to them along with other content on his YouTube channel.
+He plays many different specs in raid, but loves playing all three Rogue specs in Mythic Plus, and creates guides to them along with other content on his YouTube channel.
 He streams on Twitch, where he likes to review his friends’ logs.